 Standard Operating Procedures Manual

-The Bylaws of the Synod require the Commission on Constitutional Matters, in consultation with the Council of Presidents, to provide comprehensive procedures manuals for dispute resolution and expulsion from membership processes in the Handbook of the Synod.
-Accordingly, a Standard Operating Procedures Manual incorporating 2013 convention bylaw changes has been prepared for Bylaw sections 1.10, 2.14, 2.15, 2.16, and 2.17.
+The Bylaws of the Synod require the Commission on Constitutional Matters, in consultation with the Council of Presidents, to provide comprehensive procedures manuals for the dispute resolution and expulsion from membership processes in the Handbook of the Synod.
+Accordingly, a revised Standard Operating Procedures Manual incorporating 2013 convention bylaw changes has been prepared for Bylaw section 1.10 (Dispute Resolution) after consultation with the Council of Presidents of the Synod.

 Guidelines for the Constitution and Bylaws of a Lutheran Congregation

-Congregations become members of The Lutheran Church—Missouri Synod only after their constitutions and bylaws have been approved by a constitution committee of one of the Synod’s 35 districts.
-Similarly, changes to constitutions and bylaws of existing member congregations also are to be reviewed and approved, with revised documents considered by Synod to be in effect only after they have been approved by a district constitution committee.
+Congregations become members of The Lutheran Church—Missouri Synod only after their constitutions and bylaws have been approved by the constitution committee of one of the Synod’s 35 districts.
+Changes to constitutions and bylaws of existing member congregations also are to be reviewed and approved, with revised documents considered by Synod to be in effect only after they have been approved by a district constitution committee.